Mixing times for the TASEP on the circle

-In the following, we specify the choice of $i$ and $j$ for the environments of two exclusion processes $(\eta_t)_{t \geq 0}$ and $(\zeta_t)_{t \geq 0}$, respectively.
-The number of lines added to the environments for the processes $(\eta_t)_{t \geq 0}$ and $(\zeta_t)_{t \geq 0}$ is given as a coupled pair of random variables $Y(\eta)$ and $Y(\zeta)$, which are both marginally uniform distributed on the set Note that $\ell \in [k^{1/8},2k^{1/8}]$.
-In order to determine the coupling between $Y(\eta)$ and $Y(\zeta)$, which we do in Lemma~\ref{lem:SmallShift}, we require the following proposition on the change of the last passage times when adding $\ell$ many lines to the environment.
+In order to determine the coupling between $Y(\eta)$ and $Y(\zeta)$, which we will do in Lemma~\ref{lem:SmallShift}, we require the following proposition on the change of the last passage times when adding $\ell$ many lines to the environment.
+The proof of Proposition \ref{pro:EstimateOnShift} is deferred to the end of Section \ref{sec:CouplingRandomExtended}.

 \begin{proposition} Recall the quantities $S$ and $S_{i,j}$ for some $i,j\in \N \cup \{ 0\}$ from Lemma~\ref{lem:ShiftExclusion}.
-Then for all $k\geq k_0$ and $\theta\geq \theta_0$ for some constants $k_0,\theta_0>0$, we have that
+Then for all $k\geq k_0$ and $\theta\geq \theta_0$ for some constants $k_0,\theta_0,c>0$, we have that

-Further, let for all $i,j\in \mathbb{B}$ Then for all $k$ and $N$ sufficiently large, the event $\mathcal{A}$ with occurs with probability at least $1-k^{-2}$, conditional on the events $\mathcal{B}^-$ and $\mathcal{B}_0^+$. \end{proposition} In order to show Proposition \ref{pro:EstimateOnShift}, we require some setup.
-We will only give full details for the events $\mathcal{A}^1_{0,j}$ to simplify notations, as similar arguments apply in the other cases.
-To study the events $\mathcal{A}^1_{0,j}$, we start with a lower bound on the increase of the last passage time between two distant points when adding $\ell$ many lines to the environment.
-To do so, we define for all $x\in \Z$ the sites which allows us to partition the line $\mathbb{L}_{m^{\prime},0}+(n,mn)$ into segments $\mathbb{S}(v_x,v_{x+1})$ for $x\in \Z$, where we recall $\mathbb{S}$ from \eqref{def:Segment}. \\